sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 !![image](img/aics/pip-install.png)

-Use `pip` to install Jupyter.
+Use `pip` to install Jupyter Notebook.
 Jupyter is used to execute python code pieces in the form of reusable cells.

 ```BASH
 pip install notebook